NURTURING MENTAL, EMOTIONAL, SOCIAL, AND SPIRITUAL HEALTH AT CAMP

-As part of this initiative, FJC is convening an Advisory Group representing a variety of mental health experts, educators, and camp stakeholders.
-This group will engage in deeper learning and understanding of trends, needs, and more.
+As part of this initiative, FJC convenes as an Advisory Group representing a variety of mental health experts, educators, and camp stakeholders.
+This group engages in deeper learning and understanding of trends, needs, and more.

 FJC is grateful for ongoing partnerships with North American organizations and local groups engaging in this work.
 If you are looking to connect with a particular organization and think FJC may have an existing relationship, please reach out to email@example.com.